| Home | SCHEDULED SEMINARS | Contact us |

 Earned Value Professional Certification FAQs

-The EVP is a fairly new certification.
 The FAQs below may answer some of your questions about the certification and certification process.
-If not just send a e-mail and you will get an answer.
+If not just send an e-mail and you will get an answer.

 How many people have the EVP® certification?